-- Anachronism Stew: The architecture is Medieval, the royal court looks like something from The Three Musketeers, and the heroes' fashions are straight from The Sixties!
+- Anachronism Stew: The architecture is medieval, the royal court looks like something from The Three Musketeers, and the heroes' fashions are straight from The '60s!

 - Half-Dressed Cartoon Animal / Accessory-Wearing Cartoon Animal: Depending on the scene and the animal.
 For example, the Rooster only wears sunglasses and the Cat sports naught but a bow tie, while the Donkey is wearing jeans and a hat.

-- Hot Gypsy Woman: leader of the outlaws
+- Hot Gypsy Woman: The leader of the outlaws.

-- Love at First Sight: Princess and Troubadour.
+- Love at First Sight: The Princess and the Troubadour.

-- Match Cut: moon turns into outlaws' sign
+- Match Cut: The moon turns into the outlaws' sigil.

 - No Celebrities Were Harmed:

-- She's Got Legs: Princess, especially in the sequel.
+- She's Got Legs: The Princess, especially in the sequel.

-- The Sixties: thigh-high miniskirt, square goggles and rock'n'roll!
+- The '60s: Thigh-high miniskirt, square goggles and rock'n'roll!
 And yes, it is a Soviet cartoon.

-- Villain Song: Two villain songs, actually - one real and one faked by Troubadour.
+- Villain Song: Two villain songs in the first movie one real and one faked by the Troubadour and the musicians.